Springfield Armory Breaks All Ties with Dick's Sporting Goods as They Destroy Guns

 Dick’s Sporting Goods broke off ties to the National Rifle Association after receiving pressure from radical leftist groups.
 They doubled down last week and said they have hired three lobbyists to ram their anti-Second Amendment mantra down the throats of lawmakers.
 There is a price they will pay as it turns out.

-Springfield Army, established in 1777, will sever all ties with Dick’s Sporting Goods.
+Springfield Army, established in 1777 according to Sean Davis of the Federalist, will sever all ties with Dick’s Sporting Goods.
 They are a major manufacturer of handguns and rifles, the Federalist reports.

 “Springfield Armory is severing ties with Dick’s Sporting Goods and its subsidiary, Field & Stream, in response to their hiring a group for anti-Second Amendment lobbying,” the maker of the popular XD, XDS, and XDm semi-automatic handgun lines wrote on its Facebook page.
 “This latest action follows Dick’s Sporting Goods’ decision to remove and destroy all modern sporting rifles (MSR) from their inventory.”